VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

         "state" : null
     }

-The returnValue is the most important as it is the value obtained by running the python method, in this case python attribute access of serial_number.
+The returnValue field contains the value obtained by running the python method, in this case python attribute getter of `serial_number`.

 Now, we would like to define methods.
 A `connect` and `disconnect` method may be implemented as follows: